Last Updated on October 8, 2021 by Chris C.

 You can actively shape your online profile or you can let it shape itself and see what you end up with.

 Repurposing content is just one of the tools in the toolbox you can use to shape that conversation.

-If you want to take a deeper dive into shaping what your business looks like to your future customers, check out my Client Finder Course or if you’re not into homework, just schedule a call so we can chew the fat a little.
+If you want to take a deeper dive into shaping what your business looks like to your future customers, just schedule a call so we can chew the fat a little.